mdofrbn7/Basic_theme/README.md

 # template
-This is a basic html-css-js-php template
+This is a basic html-css-js template

-#wp core theme development learning
+# wp core theme development learning